Coverture: Cultural references

+And graceless traitor to her loving lord?

 The phrase "the law is an ass" was popularized by Charles Dickens' Oliver Twist, when the character Mr. Bumble is informed that "the law supposes that your wife acts under your direction".
 Mr. Bumble replies, "if the law supposes that ... the law is a [sic] ass – a idiot.
 If that's the eye of the law, the law is a bachelor; and the worst I wish the law is that his eye may be opened by experience – by experience."

 The television show Frontier House follows three families who are trying to survive six months in the Montana countryside, including growing their own crops and surviving the winter.
 It takes place during presidency of Abraham Lincoln, who was president when the Homestead Act of 1862 became law.
 During the show it is noted that coverture was still in effect, so only single women could claim land under the Homestead Act, because married women lost most of their rights.